jsphkm/inwords/content/blog/writing-resilient-components/index.md

 ---
 title: Writing Resilient Components
 date: '2019-03-16'
-spoiler: Four principles to set you on the right path.
+description: Four principles to set you on the right path.
 ---

 When people start learning React, they often ask for a style guide.
 While it’s a good idea to have some consistent rules applied across a project, a lot of them are arbitrary — and so React doesn’t have a strong opinion about them.